docktermj/hello-sz-sdk-python/README.md

 | senzing_grpc | `SzAbstractFactory` |    |

 1. This style falls apart when a `from senzing import SzAbstractFactory` is in the code.
+1. Can't use this style in "both" mode.

 ### Style 2